azzieg/mindstorms-inventor/README.md

 libraries like [BrickNil](http://pypi.org/project/bricknil) or [pylgbst](http://github.com/undera/pylgbst).
-While remote control is also possible with the new Mindstorms hub (called *streaming* mode), reading the sensors and driving motors on the device is better from latency perspective, so we will focus on it first and look for advanced remote control options next.
+While remote control is also possible with the new Mindstorms hub (called *streaming* mode), reading the sensors and driving motors on the device is better from latency perspective, we will primarily focus on running code on the hub, using remote control only when it is truly needed.

 ## Getting started